jQuery Tutorial #2 - DOM functions and array

 }document.body.appendChild(section);

-As we all know, we count the boxes from 1, so the loop should start from either 1 or consider it the value less than 1.
+We will create boxes starting from 1, so the loop should begin at either 1 or consider values less than 1.

 singlebox.style.background = colorsused[i];

-First element will be assigned background to red; second element will be assigned green and third element will be assigned blue.
-From fourth element, the loop should continue.
-So, the array is .push() to itself at the end of the loop.
+The first element will have a red background, the second will be green, and the third will be blue.
+From the fourth element onward, the loop will continue, and the array will .push() to itself at the end of each iteration.

 singlebox.style.background = colorsused[i];